apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/full-file-backup-and-restore.md

 EOF
 ```

-## Specify the PVC for storing backup
+## Check the backup policy synchronization

+Check whether the backup policy is automatically synchronized with the global backup storage source.

 **Option 1.** Use `kbcli`